timjcook/advent-of-code-2020/README.md

 Was trying to smash this one out and was reasonably successful.
 I like the structure of having an operator that would run any set of boot codes and then a fixer that would flip one code out of the set and create a new operator and see if it worked.
 Nothing fancy but worked a treat!

 Nearly brought myself undone by an indexing issue on the while loop running in the operator.
 It was never actually getting to the end because of a misplaced `- 1`, oops!
 Luckily indexes counting is on my list of "things to check before I start questioning core methods" 😅

+### Day 9 - ✅
+Using ruby made Challenge 1 straightforward.
+I could generate a set of combinations for the preamble using the `combination` method available on ruby `Array`s (I learnt about that one back in Day 1 or 2).

+I think the trick for Challenge 2 was if you tried to use a similar approach and generate a set of combinations and iterate through them all to find the one that summed to the goal number, it would take forever.
+I decided to just work each number, summing it's neighbour and then the next neighbour, until it either summed to the goal or exceeded it.
+If it exceeded, then on to the next number in the stream 🏞